Qerbz/progsik/README.md

 The instance will be running at http://localhost:8000/ and code changes should update the running code automatically when saving.

-After installing once, you only need to run the `python manage.py runserver` command to start the django server.
+After installing once, you only need to run the `python manage.py runserver` command to start the Django server.

 Admin users can be created with